Boeing chief engineer who defended Max airliner is retiring

 Boeing said Wednesday that John Hamilton planned to retire last year as chief engineer of commercial airplanes, but he stayed on to help get the Max back into service.

-Hamilton appeared before Congress in October alongside CEO Dennis Muilenburg to defend and explain the design and production of the Max, which has been grounded since March following two deadly crashes.
+Hamilton appeared alongside CEO Dennis Muilenburg during two congressional hearings in late October and explained the design and production of the Max, which has been grounded since March following two deadly crashes.

+Hamilton acknowledged Boeing made some mistakes.
+Those included not having tested whether a faulty sensor could trigger the plane’s anti-stall system, which investigators believe happened in both crashes, pushing down the noses of the planes.

+At other times he defended Boeing’s safety culture.
+While a couple lawmakers expressed frustration with Hamilton’s answers, they reserved most of their anger for Muilenburg.

 Boeing’s expectations for returning the Max to flight have been set back several times.
 Boeing engineers began updating flight-control software called MCAS shortly after it was determined to have played a role in the crash of a Lion Air Max off the coast of Indonesia in October 2018.
 They were still working on the software when an Ethiopian Airlines Max crashed near Addis Ababa in March.